localstack/localstack/README.md

 ### Using Helm

-You can use the helm to install localstack in kubernetes cluster by running these commands:
+You can use Helm to install localstack in kubernetes cluster by running these commands:

 ```
 helm repo add localstack-repo https://localstack.github.io/localstack